 How can I complete the 2020 Census?

-Sometime in March, your household will receive an official census form in the mail.
-It will contain a paper form you can fill out and mail back to the Census Bureau.
-It will also have instructions on how to complete the census online or by phone.
+By now, your household should have received an official census form in the mail.
+It contains a paper form you can fill out and mail back to the Census Bureau.
+It also has instructions on how to complete the census online or by phone.

 If you wish to respond by phone, call the number provided on your official census mailing.
 Multiple languages are offered, including an ASL video guide.
 You may also call Chicago Regional Census Office at (312) 579-1535.